Capital Project Update – Q4 2020

 Project description & goals: Construction of a food waste storage area to enable the consolidation of trips to the Waste Water Treatment Plant (WWTP).
 Reducing operating costs per tonne and the number of wildlife disturbance events are the principal project goals.

-Current Status: This project is linked to a consideration of potential improvements to bio-solids & food waste processing.
+Current Status: Complete.
+This project is linked to a consideration of potential improvements to bio-solids & food waste processing.
 A temporary ramp has been created and roll-off bins are being used to bulk and decant Food waste liquids before shipping to a compost facility north of Calgary.
 Operation began Sept 6, 2019.

 Pedestrian Bin Replacement